The Generalized Friendship Paradox for Spectral Centralities: Discussion: Open directions

 \begin{enumerate} \item Not all popular measures fit our current framework.
 Closeness and harmonic centrality depend on shortest-path distances rather than powers or resolvents of the adjacency matrix, so our bilinear–inequality arguments (which hinge on quadratic forms and spectral identities) do not immediately apply.
 Determining whether the neighbor-averaging paradox holds for these distance-based measures remains open and likely requires novel comparisons of inverse-distance sums to their global averages.

-\item In case of sparse random graphs such as Erd\H{o}s-R\'enyi, configuration model and preferential attachment model, \cite{HHP1} analyze the “friendship bias” for degree centrality.
-One can similarly define the bias for any centrality measure by
+\item In case of sparse random graphs such as Erd\H{o}s-R\'enyi, configuration model and preferential attachment model, \citet{HHP1, HHP2, HHNP} analyze the “friendship bias” for degree centrality.
+Here “friendship bias” refers to the random difference between the average neighbour degree and the node’s own degree.
+One can similarly define the bias for centrality index by

 Now one can define the empirical measure where $\delta$ is the dirac-delta measure.
 This measure contains non-trivial information about the paradox.
-In the case of classical friendship paradox with degree centrality, using the tools of local weak convergence (\cite{van2024random}) one can show the above measure converges and can be expressed explicitly in terms of some random trees.
+In the case of classical friendship paradox with degree centrality, using the tools of local weak convergence (\citet{van2024random}) one can show the above measure converges and can be expressed explicitly in terms of some random trees.
 In contrast, eigenvector and Katz centralities are inherently global: their scores at every node reflect the full network.
 One cannot simply replace the finite graph by its local tree limit and still capture these spectral quantities.
-Although one can be hopeful as these methods have been used for various centrality measures to study their properties, for example \cite{garavaglia2020local} studies the local weak convergence results for page-rank centrality.
-See also \cite{van2024connectivity} for other applications of local weak convergence and centrality measures.
-So the open direction would be to study the centrality measures mentioned in this article and prove the convergence of $\mu_{\mathrm{bias},n}$.
+Although one can be hopeful as these methods have been used for various centrality indices to study their properties, for example \citet{garavaglia2020local} study the local weak convergence results for PageRank centrality.
+See also \citet{van2024connectivity} for other applications of local weak convergence and centrality indices.
+So the open direction would be to study the centrality indices mentioned in this article and prove the convergence of $\mu_{\mathrm{bias},n}$.

-\item A promising avenue is to blend our paradox inequalities with recent spectral analyses on sparse, tree-like graphs \cite{bordenave2010resolvent}.
-These studies characterize the limiting behaviour of eigenvalues of large random adjacency or non-backtracking matrices via Galton–Watson trees.
-If one can study the eigenvector properties for some explicit trees, it may become possible to derive precise limit laws for centrality paradox for eigenvectors.
-Also in sparse random graphs there is a subtle interplay of localization and delocalization of eigenvectors and it would be interesting to find connections of the eigenvector centrality paradox and such physical phenomenon.
+\item A promising avenue is to blend our paradox inequalities with spectral analyses on sparse, tree-like graphs, such as the work of \citet{bordenave2010resolvent}, which characterizes the limiting behaviour of eigenvalues of large random adjacency or non-backtracking matrices via {Galton--Watson trees, that is, random rooted trees generated by a branching process and arising as local weak limits of many sparse random graphs.
+If one can analyse the eigenvectors on such explicit random trees, it may become possible to derive precise limit laws for the centrality paradox for eigenvectors.} Also in sparse random graphs there is a subtle interplay of localization and delocalization of eigenvectors and it would be interesting to find connections of the eigenvector centrality paradox and such physical phenomenon.